BotPixel/Socket.io/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/BotPixel/Socket.io)

 Code is located in `index.js`, if you want to modify the code for your own use, duplicate / clone this GitHub respository for your own use!

+View syntax of sending (emit) data: https://socket.io/docs/emit-cheatsheet/

+You can refer to the https://socket.io website for more information or syntaxes.